Make sure the house for rent is in good shape

 Appraise your rental listing

-To gauge how much to charge for rent, you first need to know how much it is worth.
-Some online sources offer property appraisals, or you can consult a property manager.
+To determine how much to charge for rent, you first need to know how much the house is worth.
+Consult a property manager for an appraisal.

 Choose a rental price

-The “right” price is based on a number of things, namely location, other area prices and property value.
-Good locations – those that will raise the rent of your home – offer close proximity to universities, shopping districts, metro stations, office parks and culturally popular areas.
-Locations that will require a decrease in price are crime-prone and/or significant distances from services.
-Also, check other rental prices around your property listing, particularly those with equivalent sizes, amenities and features, to gather a price range.
-Considerations such as providing furnishings and allowing pets will also affect rent price.
-Lastly, list the rental home at a slightly higher price than you seek and adjust based on reception.
+The right price is based on a number of things: Location, nearby home prices and property value.
+Good locations – those that will raise the rent of your home – offer close proximity to universities, shopping districts, metro stations, office parks and popular attractions.
+Locations that will require a decrease in price are crime-prone and/or far away from local amenities.
+Also, check other rental prices around your property listing, particularly those with equivalent sizes and features, to gather a price range.
+When determining a rent price, you’ll also have to consider perks such as provided furnishings and allowing pets.
+Lastly, list the rental home at a slightly higher price than you seek, then adjust based on reception.

 Find a renter and lease your home

-After advertising the rental and receiving leads from Rentals.com, you can check the rental history of prospective renters to choose the one best suited to your property.
+After advertising the home for rent and receiving leads from Rentals.com, you can check the rental history of prospective renters to choose the one best suited to your property.
 Then decide on lease specifics.
-Although most leases run for one year, are you willing to accept a six-month one?
+Although most leases run for one year, are you willing to accept a six-month lease?
 Nine-month?
 Is subleasing okay?
 Pets?
 Smoking?
-Make sure your lease covers all these issues explicitly and thoroughly.
+Make sure your lease covers all these issues clearly and thoroughly.